ducky427/clojurescript-benchmarks/README.md

 1. To select which versions to run the benchmarks against, edit `versions` variable in `run.py`.
 By default, it'll run it against all releases since 1.7+.

 1. Run `python run.py`.
-This will produce a file `dataYYYYMMDD_HHmmSS.csv` which has all the results.
+This will produce a file `data_YYYYMMDD_HHmmSS.csv` which has all the results.

 ### Inspiration